 1. Lowering your monthly payments

 Refinancing is probably the most common tactic when you want to lower your monthly mortgage payments.
 One way to do this is by spreading your mortgage loan out over a longer period of time.
-For example, if you have 25 years left on your current 30-year mortgage and you refinance your balance to a new 30-year mortgage, your monthly payments would lower because your mortgage would be spread out over 30 years instead of 25.
+For example, if you have 13 years left on your current 15-year mortgage and want to have less of a mortgage payment.
+You can refinance your existing balance into a new 30-year mortgage and your monthly payments would lower because your mortgage would be spread out over 30 years instead of the original 15.
 But keep in mind that you’ll pay more in interest over the life of your loan.

 If you plan to move in a few years, switching to an adjustable-rate mortgage (ARM) may be an option.
-An ARM typically offers a lower interest rate for a set period of time, which equals a lower monthly payment.
+An ARM typically offers an initial interest rate that is lower for a set period of time, which equals a lower monthly payment.

 2. Spending less on interest by switching mortgage types

 If you’re looking to save some money on interest and plan to stay in your home for a while, refinancing from an ARM to a fixed-rate mortgage can help you save on interest.
 Homeowners often switch from an ARM to a fixed-rate mortgage because the interest rate on an ARM can go up over time, which would increase monthly payments.
-Fixed-rate mortgages have steady principal and interest payments, but your overall payment can fluctuate with changes in property taxes or homeowners insurance.
+Fixed-rate mortgages have steady principal and interest payments that do not fluctuate over the life of the loan.

 3. Paying your loan off faster

 When refinancing your home, you may be able to get a mortgage with a different mortgage term.
-The term is how many years you need to make all the payments on your mortgage, often 15 or 30 years.
+The term is how many years you need to make all the payments on your mortgage, typically 15 or 30 years however other options are available.
 Changing to a shorter term can help you to pay off your mortgage quicker than you may have originally planned — paying down your mortgage in a shorter amount of time means you can own your home faster, while paying less in total interest.

 It’s important to remember that if you opt for 15-year mortgage, for example, you’ll likely have a higher monthly payment.
 Still, many people will take on the higher monthly payment so they can own their home sooner.